Creating new educational pathways for students in the Digital Age

 - Faculty Spotlight

 Cohorts of motivated college women and men are pursuing a new path, together, at TPI participating universities.
 Integrating computing and information technology knowledge and skills with their fields of study.
 Career-inspired by industry mentors.
-Check back soon.
-Sign up for our enewsletter to learn more about:

 - Upcoming events for students